GeneralUltra758/generic-diesel-heater-controller/README.md

 - FTDI RS232 to TTL serial breakout board (i used [this one from DSD tech](https://www.amazon.de/dp/B07BBPX8B8))
 - Simple open-drain or open-collector buffer circuit for one-wire serial conversion (circuit diagram below)

-Connect the FTDI breakout board to the heater's communication port using the appropriate wiring.
+Connect the FTDI breakout board to the heater's communication port via the open-drain Buffer.
 The open-drain buffer circuit is used to convert the RS232 signal to one-wire serial for communication.

 I seems that my heater was a new 3.3V logic level for the controller? so far ive only heard of them all being 5V.
 Consequently i had to set the Vcc jumper on my FTDI breakout board to 3.3v instead of 5V. also i had no Black wire, my ground was on a green wire.
 Use a multimeter to determine which one is ground and what voltage your controller has.